Pediatric Brain and Spinal Cord Tumor Care

 Brain and spinal cord tumors in children often need to be treated differently than those in adults.
 That's why it's important to work with physicians who understand the unique challenges that children face and who have access to the most advanced therapies.

 A Multidisciplinary Team

-Charles Rubin, MD, leads the brain and spinal cord tumor program at Comer Children's Hospital.
+Charles Rubin, MD, leads the brain and spinal cord tumor program at the University of Chicago Medicine Comer Children's Hospital.
 An authority on childhood cancers, Dr. Rubin believes in educating patients and their families so that they can play an active role in their own care.

 Pediatric experts from the following disciplines may also be part of a child's team: